george-pearson/website-jekyll/_posts/2019-02-26-svg-path-animations.md

 }
 ```

 But wait, how do you know the path length?
-It turns out there is a handy javascript method `getTotalLength` that does this for you.
+It turns out there is a handy JavaScript method `getTotalLength` that does this for you:

 ```javascript
 var path = document.querySelector(".coffee-drawself path");